CarolSi-hub/Clone-Redes-Sociais/README.md

 ## Welcome to the replica project of the Famous Social Network registration page!<br>

+This app is a clone of a famous social media first page.<br>
+The user can simulate a registration, with some rules and validation.<br>

 #### Tech
 - JavaScript vanilla
 - HTML5